NC kulka fi 2 cale / N52

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which is particularly important in the context of children's health.
-Furthermore, tiny parts of these devices can be problematic in medical diagnosis when they are in the body.
+- Potential hazard arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
+It's also worth noting that miniscule components of these magnets are able to complicate diagnosis when they are in the body.

 Magnets should not be treated as toys.
 Therefore, it is not recommended for youngest children to have access to them.